abcang/nasne-checker/README.md

 * 1.2.0: Add cron option and remove interval option.
 * 1.2.1: Fix a bug that is executed first once when the cron option is enabled.
 * 1.2.2: Update dependencies
+* 2.0.0: Update dependencies and drop support for Node.js 10.x and 11.x.

 ## License
 MIT